MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2013/20130401-multi-tenant-disaster-recover-solution-using-windows-server-2012.md

 <!-- [https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/7838.image_thumb_368C1E33.png](https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/50/45/metablogapi/7851.image_7078D06E.png) -->

-#### 2a) Steps required to “bring your own IP address”
+#### 2a) Steps required to "bring your own IP address"

 Hyper-V Network Virtualization (HNV) allows Contoso to bring VMs with an IP address to the hoster.
 The following cmdlets demonstrate how HNV can be deployed on two hosts viz., **HosterGW** & **HosterR1**.

-In this example, HosterGW has two NICs one connected to “Internet” (131.107.0.101) and once connected to hoster internal network (192.168.1.101).
+In this example, HosterGW has two NICs one connected to "Internet" (131.107.0.101) and once connected to hoster internal network (192.168.1.101).
 HosterR1 has one NIC connected to hoster internal network(192.168.1.111).
 The following PS cmdlets need to be run on both **HosterGW and HosterR1** to configure HNV.

-**Rename the NIC connected to internal network  as  “WnvNIC” and run the following cmdlets.**
+**Rename the NIC connected to internal network  as  "WnvNIC" and run the following cmdlets.**

 `$WnvNIC   = "WnvNIC"`